mcandeia/dapr-docs/daprdocs/content/en/operations/extending/developing-grpc-components.md

 Rpc succeeded with OK status
 ```

-At this point our component is partially implemented, more methods like `bulk*` operations should be added to consider functionally complete, but there are two important methods that should be implemented to consider ready to be used by dapr, they are `Init` and `Ping` methods.
+At this point your component is partially implemented, more methods like `bulk*` operations should be added to consider functionally complete, but there are two important methods that should be implemented to consider ready to be used by dapr, they are `Init` and `Ping` methods.

 ### Step 5: Init and Ping

-The ping method will be used by dapr runtime as a liveness probe, so it's up to you to decide what is `liveness` from your component point of view.
-As a simple implementation `Ping` can just respond without any deep check, but it is a requirement to work with daprd.
+The dapr runtime uses the ping method as a liveness probe, so it's up to you to decide what is `liveness` from your component point of view.
+As a simple implementation, `Ping` can just respond back without any deep check, but implementing it is a requirement to work with daprd.

 ```csharp
     public override Task<PingResponse> Ping(PingRequest request, ServerCallContext ctx)